Hans Ulrich Obrist: The Interview project

 In 2005, Obrist initiated a series of "marathons", a series of public events he conceived in Stuttgart.
-The first in the Serpentine series, the Interview Marathon in 2006, involved interviews with leading figures in contemporary culture over 24 hours, conducted by Obrist and architect Rem Koolhaas.
-This was followed by the Experiment Marathon, conceived by Obrist and artist Olafur Eliasson in 2007, which included 50 experiments by speakers across both arts and science, including Peter Cook, Neil Turok, Kim Gordon, Simone Forti, Fia Backstrom and Joseph Grigely.
-There was also the Manifesto Marathon in 2008 and the Poetry Marathon in 2009, which consisted of poems read aloud by artists and writers including Gilbert & George, Tracey Emin, Nick Laird, Geoffrey Hill, and James Fenton.
+The first in the Serpentine series, the "Interview Marathon" in 2006, involved interviews with leading figures in contemporary culture over 24 hours, conducted by Obrist and architect Rem Koolhaas.
+This was followed by the "Experiment Marathon", conceived by Obrist and artist Olafur Eliasson in 2007, which included 50 experiments by speakers across both arts and science, including Peter Cook, Neil Turok, Kim Gordon, Simone Forti, Fia Backstrom and Joseph Grigely.
+There was also the "Manifesto Marathon" in 2008 and the "Poetry Marathon" in 2009, which consisted of poems read aloud by artists and writers including Gilbert & George, Tracey Emin, Nick Laird, Geoffrey Hill, and James Fenton.

-The 2014 Extinction Marathon: Visions of the Future linked the humanities and the sciences to discussions of environmental and human impact on the world today.
+The 2014 "Extinction Marathon: Visions of the Future" linked the humanities and the sciences to discussions of environmental and human impact on the world today.
 It was programmed with artist Gustav Metzger whose research addresses issues of extinction and climate change.
 Notable participants included artists Etel Adnan, Ed Atkins, Jesse Darling, Gilbert & George, Katja Novitskova, Yoko Ono, Susan Hiller, Marguerite Humeau, Trevor Paglen, Cornelia Parker amongst notable model and actor Lily Cole and founder of The Whole Earth Catalog and co-founder of The Long Now Foundation Stewart Brand.

-Obrist's ongoing Instagram-based project, popularly dubbed Remember to Dream! after his related 2023 publication, sees him post handwritten notes from artists, writers, designers and other creatives in an effort to revive the art of handwriting in the digital age.
+In his ongoing Instagram-based project, popularly dubbed "Remember to Dream!" after his related 2023 publication, Obrist posts handwritten notes from artists, writers, designers and other creatives in an effort to revive the art of handwriting in the digital age.
 Of the project, Obrist has said, "It's so much to do with presence.
 It's about the presence of the person who writes it [the note]."

 Curatorial practice

 Obrist is an advocate and archivist for artists, and has said: "I really do think artists are the most important people on the planet, and if what I do is a utility and helps them, then that makes me happy.
 I want to be helpful."
 He is known for his lively pace and emphasis on inclusion in all cultural activities.

 Obrist's practice includes an ongoing exploration of the history of art institutions and curatorial practice.
-In his early 20s he began to research the topic.
-"At a certain moment, when I started doing my own shows, I felt it would be really interesting to know what is the history of my profession.
+In his early 20s he began to research the topic: "At a certain moment, when I started doing my own shows, I felt it would be really interesting to know what is the history of my profession.
 I realized that there was no book, which was kind of a shock."
-He has since helped to rectify this gap with exhibitions on curating and a book entitled A Brief History of Curating.
+He has since tried to rectify this gap with exhibitions on curating and a book entitled A Brief History of Curating.
 This volume, which is part of Obrist's Interviews project (see above) compiles interviews from some of the leading curators of the 20th century.
 Obrist's collected volume pieces together "a patchwork of fragments," underlining a network of relationships within the art.